Sharan-Babu/FB_wit/README.md

 streamlit run Devbot.py
 ~~~

 25)	That’s it.
 We are done and now you have a fully functional and useful web app that can help make the lives of <i>devs</i> a little bit easier. <i>Congrats on making your first chatbot with Wit.ai.
-I would recommend you to make more useful apps with your newly learnt skills!</i>:dancer: :dancer:
+I would recommend you to make this app more robust or make other useful apps with your newly learnt skills!</i>:dancer: :dancer:
 <hr>

 ### Other Links